lunchbag/hugo-blog/content/posts/greetings-from-fukuoka.md

 Next, we decided to order our beers.
 I decided on a small (小さい) Sapporo draft and Justin wanted a medium but wasn’t sure how to order a 中 (since this word has a bunch of different pronunciations in Japanese), so he decided to go with a large (大).

 We ordered a bunch of skewers and were so happy that our first neighbourhood izakaya was so welcoming.
-We will surely be back because as I write this, Justin is feverishly translating their entire menu and, every few minutes, he's turning around to tell me excitedly about their off-beat offerings.
+We will surely be back because as I write this, Justin is feverishly translating their entire menu and, every few minutes, he's eagerly telling me about their off-beat offerings.

 乾杯!
 Cheers!